 –Dania Vasquez, Instructor (Margarita Muñiz Academy)

-In 2016, SpeakEasy brought in nearly 400 students to see matinee performances of The Scottsboro Boys.
-Thanks to generous sponsorship the vast majority of those students were from under-served schools around Boston, and attended at no cost.
-This year, SpeakEasy will hold matinees for our fall production of the Tony Award-winning musical, Fun Home and our spring production of School Girls; or, the African Mean Girls Play.
+In our 2018-2019, SpeakEasy brought in nearly 800 students to see matinee performances of Fun Home and School Girls; Or, the African Mean Girls Play.
+Thanks to generous funding from MassHousing and Berkshire Bank, the vast majority of those students were from public schools around Boston, and attended at no cost.
+This year, SpeakEasy will hold matinees for our fall productions of Choir Boy and Admissions.

-To receive more information about SpeakEasy’s Student Matinee Series, or arrange for a group, contact email@example.com
+To receive more information about SpeakEasy’s Student Matinee Series, or arrange for a group, contact our Community Programs Manager, Alex Lonati, at email@example.com.

 From Jay P. Greene, Collin Hitt, Anne Kraybill and Cari A. Bogulski’s article Learning from Live Theater in Education Next, 2015.